 Shut Down: Provides the following options.
 Click the one you prefer, or the User Station will automatically shut down in one minute.
-Suspend is not available for CC-SG users.
-For detailed information, see Device Resume or Screen Unlocking (on page 182).
+For detailed information, see Screen Unlocking (on page 203).

 Restart: Restarts the User Station.

 Shut Down: Powers off the User Station.
 You should always use the software command as the only method to power off your User Station.